microsoft/seismic-deeplearning/README.md

   ```bash
   nvidia-smi
   ```
-  and seeing if this amount is close to the physical memory limit specified by the GPU manufacturer.
+  and see if this amount is close to the physical memory limit specified by the GPU manufacturer.

   If we're getting close to the memory limit, you may want to lower the batch size in the model configuration file.
 Specifically, `TRAIN.BATCH_SIZE_PER_GPU` and `VALIDATION.BATCH_SIZE_PER_GPU` settings.